 Increases in construction site theft are making builder’s risk insurance increasingly vital to protect employees, property, and stakeholder interests.
-In 2022, there were nearly 12,000 incidents in the United States alone, surpassing both convenience stores and supermarkets as a more common target for theft.
+In 2022, there were nearly 12,000 incidents in the United States alone, surpassing both convenience stores and department stores as a more common target for theft.
 Together, these incidents cost the industry an estimated $1 billion every year.

 Most construction companies take proactive measures to reduce the risk of theft, like installing surveillance cameras, fences, and locks.
 But at the end of the day, there’s no substitute for insuring against the risk of theft.
 Enter builder’s risk insurance.